ptaconet/modisfast/README.md

 note regarding the further import of the data in R](#important-note-import) \!

-Simple or more complex data download + import workflows are provided in the vignettes `vignette("simple_workflow")`.
+Simple or advanced data download and import workflows are provided in the vignettes `vignette("simple_workflow")`.

 ## Important note regarding the further import of the data in R